-Note: Native Tags that are imported as SINT arrays also have a string tag defined that uses the length of the SINT array.
-For example, if a Native Tag called "MyString @ SINT[100]" is imported, a Static Tag with the address "MYSTRING / 100" will be generated.
-To import RSLogix5000 pre-defined STRINGs, the two elements contained within STRING types ("STRING.DATA" and "STRING.LEN") should be defined in the Native Tag Database CSV file before the import is performed.
+Note: To import RSLogix5000 pre-defined Strings, the two elements contained within the String types ("STRING.DATA" and "STRING.LEN") should be defined in the Native Tag Database CSV file before the import is performed.

 Tag Hierarchy

 The automatically generated server tags can follow one of two hierarchies: Expanded or Condensed.
 The default setting is Expanded Mode.